-“Stalking — Separating Fact From Fiction“… In a recent conversation amongst those who use a prominent well known free single’s website, one party made reference to the effect how when one member notices another member is, or is not online, seems to be a stalking form of behaviour.
+“Stalking — Separating Fact From Fiction“… In a recent conversation amongst those who use a prominent well known free single’s website, one party made reference to the effect as to how when one member notices another member is, or is not online, the behaviour seems to be stalking behaviour.
 The comment was made in jest, but even in jest the act of noticing whether or not other members are logged into the site was being mis-interpreted as a form of stalking when in reality, the information showing those online members was readily available to any member as a regular option – no where near the definition of “stalking”.

 In the last twenty years, the term “stalking” has filled the media as Hollywood stories of celebrity stalkers abound.
 It’s often been said on night time comedy shows that in Hollywood you are a nobody until you have a stalker to prove you’re a somebody.

 Stalking, in a basic description, is unwanted or obsessive attention by an individual or group toward another person.
 This can include a religious community stalking a member, former member, or someone who they are trying to influence.
 This can include a neighbourhood stalking an undesired neighbour in an attempt to push them out of the community.
 This can include a former spouse, former lover, co-worker, law enforcement officers with a grudge, or absolute stranger.
 Stalking behaviors are most often related to harassment and intimidation which may include following the victim in person, or monitoring them, their activities, conversations and such through ulterior means, including illegal means.
 People who behave in this manner are predators.